Climbing has helped Georgia, a woman on the autism spectrum, to confront her issues and realize that, for her, ‘normal’ just isn’t.

 35 people answer the same one question: If you could change one thing about yourself, what would you change?

-The theatre group Back to Back prepares for a large-scale, extravagant spectacle, to be staged in a stadium for an audience of 5,000 people.
+A theatre group prepares for a large-scale spectacle, to be staged in a stadium for an audience of 5,000 people.

 Ray worries about his brother Rick, who has autism.
-With the help of a counselor, he realizes he may be mistaken in his thoughts about Rick.
+With the help of a counselor, he realizes he may be mistaken about Rick.